Nikk18/DSA/README.md

 ## 🚀 Future Plan

 I will continue solving **daily DSA problems** and update this repository regularly.
-This will help improve **logical thinking, coding ability, and technical interview preparation**.
+This practice will help me improve my **logical thinking, coding ability, and technical interview preparation**.

+---

+## 🌟 About This Repository

+This repository is part of my **daily DSA practice challenge**, where I solve and upload at least **one problem every day**.
+The goal is to stay consistent, improve algorithmic thinking, and build a strong coding habit.

 ---